chezhang/clusrun/README.md

 <img src="images/components.png" width="750">

-- The executable `clusnode` or `clusnode.exe`
+- The worker executable `clusnode` or `clusnode.exe`

     - headnode role

-        - receive config request from local client
+        - receive heartbeats from clusnode role of workers and send node validatoin requests
         - receive node or job request from client
-        - receive heartbeats from clusnodes and send node validatoin requests
+        - receive config request from client role of worker
-        - dispatch job request to clusnodes and redirect responses
+        - dispatch job request to clusnode role of workers and redirect responses
-        - store job history locally
+        - store jobs information, nodes information and configs locally

     - clusnode role

+        - send heartbeats to headnode role of workers and receive node validation requests
-        - receive node validation or job request from headnode
+        - receive job requests from headnode role of workers
-        - send heartbeat to headnode
         - run command locally

     - client role

-        - configure headnode
-        - configure clusnode
+        - send config request to headnode role and clusnode role of worker

-- The executable `clus` or `clus.exe`
+- The client executable `clus` or `clus.exe`

-    - send node or job request to headnode and receive response
+    - send node or job request to headnode role of workers and receive response
     - display node or job information locally

 ## Deployment